Divya-PJ/Divya-PJ/README.md

 - 👋 Hi, I’m @Divya-PJ
-- 👀 I’m interested in coding
+- 👀 I’m interested in Data science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning machine learning

 <!---
 Divya-PJ/Divya-PJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.